richelbilderbeek/cpp/content/CppGlobal.md

     Development and Demonstration Program.
 Document Number 2RDU00001 Rev C. December 2005.
 AV Rule 207: 'Unencapsulated global data will be avoided.'
+9. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 1.2.4.1: 'Do not use global variables'